Thioketene

 In organic chemistry, thioketenes are organosulfur compounds analogous to ketenes with the general formula R2C=C=S, where R is alkyl or aryl.
-The parent thioketene (ethenthione) is has the formula CH2=C=S. It is the simplest thioketene.
-Thioketene is stable as a gas, but like most thioketenes, it polymerizes upon condensation.
+The parent thioketene (ethenthione) has the formula CH2=C=S. It is the simplest thioketene.
+Ethenthione is stable as a gas, but like most thioketenes, it polymerizes upon condensation.

 Some thioketenes are produced as transient species upon pyrolysis of 1,2,3-thiadiazoles.
+It has been suggested that thioketenes could be involved in cell damage processes.

 Isolable thioketenes

 Thioketenes can be stabilized by either steric protection or by electronic effects.
 Thus, di-tert-butylthioketene is easily isolated and air-stable.
 Several examples have been characterized by X-ray crystallography.
 The C=S distance is 157 pm and the C=C distance is 124 pm, both bonds being suitable for the C=C=S assignment.
 The violet color characteristic of thioketenes indicates the small HOMO-LUMO gap.
 These compound are prepared by treatment of the acid chloride with phosphorus pentasulfide as described by the following idealized equation:

 Bis(trifluoromethyl)thioketene ((CF3)2C=C=S) is an example of an electronically stabilized thioketene.